What Does The New Canadian Dental Care Plan Mean For Tri-Cities Seniors? (Updated)

 • Routine cleanings (preventative services)

-• Fillings and tooth crowns (restorative services)
+• Fillings and tooth crown repairs (restorative services)

 • Scans and exams (diagnostic services)